varjolab/ProteoGyver/README.md

 In order to keep the parameters.toml in sync with PG and the updater container, it is copied into path specified in the docker-compose.yaml.
 The file needs to be edited in that location ONLY, in order for the updated parameters to be applied to existing docker container, and the updater (e.g. different database name, or modified update intervals).

 #### Run the container
+- Modify the dockerfiles/docker-compose.yaml file to suit your environment, and then deploy the container:
 ```
 docker compose -f dockerfiles/docker-compose.yaml up
 ```